microsoft/PythonProgrammingPuzzles/README.md

 ## Notebooks

 The [notebooks](/notebooks) subdirectory has some relevant notebooks.
-[Intro.ipynb](/notebooks/Intro.ipynb) has a sampling of puzzles indicating which ones the AI solved and did not [Try the notebook at Binder](https://aka.ms/python_puzzles) and see how your programming compares to the AI baselines!
+[Intro.ipynb](/notebooks/Intro.ipynb) has a dozen puzzles indicating which ones the AI solved and did not [Try the notebook at Binder](https://aka.ms/python_puzzles) and see how your programming compares to the AI baselines!

  [Demo.ipynb](/notebooks/Demo.ipynb)
 has the 30 problems completed by our users in a user study.
-[Try the notebook at Binder](https://aka.ms/python_puzzles) and see how your programming compares to the AI baselines!
+Try the [demo notebook](https://aka.ms/python_puzzles_study) and see how your programming compares to the AI baselines!

 ### Hackathon